 to the north.
 The park includes the 18-hole Memorial Park Golf Course, Texas’s top-rated municipal golf course which

 opened in 1936.
+The course is home to the PGA Houston Open, played in the fall.
 The park also has facilities for tennis, softball, swimming, track, croquet, volleyball, skating, and cycling.

 Living next to a heavily wooded park has obvious benefits.
 Some risks also exist, especially during dry conditions.
 Here are some helpful hints for minimizing the risk of fire to your home prepared by the International Firechiefs Association: Fire Protection